hashicorp/guides-configuration/README.md

 After authenticating (see above) with Azure, perform the following steps.

 - Authenticate with Azure using the [Azure setup instructions](https://github.com/tdsacilowski/azure-consul/blob/master/README.md#deployment-prerequisites).
 - Create a file like the below with your credentials and source it before running the next step if you want.
-If you don't, the `azure-local-env.sh` will take care of it for you, asking you to input each variable that is not already set in your environment.
+  **You can skip this step if you want.
+The `azure-local-env.sh` will take care of it for you, asking you to input each variable that is not already set in your environment.**

   ```
   vi env.sh
   ```